History: First Issued: February 9, 1999. Last Revised: April 14, 2020.

 7.1 Any time an education record is requested by or disclosed to a third party, the person who maintains the record must add to the record a written notation of the name and interest of the party who made the request or received access to the record.
 Exceptions: this requirement does not apply to (1) disclosures to an NC State official with a legitimate educational interest, (2) disclosures made with the written consent of the student, or (3) disclosures of directory information.

 8.1 If a student believes their education record is inaccurate or misleading, the first step is to discuss the concern with the person who maintains the record.
 This does not apply to grade disputes (although it may be used to correct a clerical error in grades).
 If the record keeper does not agree with the student, the record keeper will inform the student of the right to a formal hearing.

 8.2 A student must request a formal hearing within 15 university business days from the date the student is informed by the record keeper of the right to a hearing.
 The request must be in writing, and must be delivered to the Vice Chancellor or Dean to whom the record keeper ultimately reports.

-9.1 Students who believe their rights have been abridged and who have exhausted their administrative remedies under the university’s Student Grievance Procedures, may file complaints with the Family Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
+9.1 Students who believe their rights have been abridged and who have exhausted their administrative remedies under the university’s Written Student Complaint Procedures (REG 11.35.04), may file complaints with the Family Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
 20202, concerning the alleged failures of the University to comply with the law.
 Complaints must be filed with the Family Compliance Office within 180 days of the date of the alleged violation or the date the student knew or should have known of the alleged violation.